-The Board also found that the provisions of section 2534.5 of the PRM referring to the 112 percent requirement are invalid because they were not adopted pursuant to the notice and comment requirements of section 553 of the Administrative Procedure Act (APA).
-The Board stated that this case is a departure from CMS' earlier method of determining hospital-based SNF exception requests, and, therefore requires an explanation for such a change.
+The Board also found that the provisions of § 2534.5 of the PRM referring to the 112 percent requirement are invalid because they were not adopted pursuant to the notice and comment requirements of § 553 of the Administrative Procedure Act (APA).
+The Board stated that this case is a departure from CMS' earlier method of determining hospital-based SNF exception requests, and therefore, requires an explanation for such a change.
 Section 1888 of the Act only set the formula for determining the cost limit.
-It did not change the method to be used to determine exceptions.
-Nor did it provide CMS with authorization to adjust its pre-existing policies or regulations.
+It did not change the method to be used to determine exceptions, nor did it provide CMS with authorization to adjust its pre-existing policies or regulations.

-Further, the Board cited to a court decision to support the principle that, because section 2534.5 of the PRM carves out a per se exception methodology contained in the applicable regulation and in the unwritten policy of CMS for fifteen years prior to adoption of section 2534.5, it "effected a change in existing law or policy" that is substantive in nature.
-However, the Board found that, even if section 2534.5 is interpretive, it nevertheless constitutes a significant revision of the Secretary's definitive interpretation of section 413.30 and is invalid because it was not issued pursuant to the APA's notice and comment rulemaking.
+Further, the Board cited a court decision to support the principle that, because § 2534.5 of the PRM carves out a per se exception methodology contained in the applicable regulation and in the unwritten policy of CMS for fifteen years prior to adoption of § 2534.5, it "effect[ed] a change in existing law or policy" that is substantive in nature.4 The Board found that, even if § 2534.5 is considered interpretive, it nevertheless constitutes a significant revision of the Secretary's definitive interpretations of 42 CFR §413.30 and is invalid because it was not issued pursuant to the APA's notice and comment rulemaking.5

 In addition, the Board found that there is nothing in the statute or regulation that requires the "gap" methodology interpretation at issue.
-Pursuant to section 1861(v)(1)(A) of the Act, Congress gave the Secretary broad authority to create regulations establishing the methods to be used and items to be included in determining reimbursement.
-If the gap methodology had been subjected to the APA rulemaking process, the Board stated that it would have been a legitimate exercise of that authority.
-But it was not, and, in addition to the previous arguments herein, the Board stated that it was further persuaded by the District Court's decision in St. Luke's Methodist Hospital v.
-Thompson7 that section 2534.5 does not reasonably interpret section 413.30, and was a substantive rewrite of the regulation which imposed another requirement for exceptions.
-The court also found that application of the gap methodology would result in non-Medicare payers subsidizing the care of Medicare patients in violation of section 1861(v)(1)(A).
-The Board found that the St. Luke's court's findings and decision are equally applicable to the present case and support the Board's conclusion that the partial denial of the Provider's requests for exceptions to the SNF cost limits should be revised to permit the Provider to recover its costs.
+Pursuant to § 1861(v)(1)(A) of the Act, Congress gave the Secretary broad authority to create regulations establishing the methods to be used and items to be included in determining reimbursement.
+If the gap methodology had been subjected to the APA rulemaking process, the Board stated that it would have been a legitimate exercise of that authority, but it was not, and in addition to the previous arguments herein, the Board stated that it was further persuaded by the District Court's decision in St. Luke's Methodist Hospital v.
+Thompson6 that § 2534.5 does not reasonably interpret § 413.30, and was a substantive rewrite of the regulation which imposed another requirement for exceptions.
+The court also found that application of the gap methodology would result in non-Medicare payors subsidizing the care of Medicare patients in violation of § 1861(v)(1)(A).
+The Board found that the court ruling in St. Luke's is equally applicable to the present case and supports the Board's conclusion that the partial denial of the Provider's request for an exception to the SNF cost limits should be revised to permit the Provider to recover its costs.